Robert Johns | 01 Aug, 2024

 Try It Yourself »

-This sets the tone and context for the visitors of your gallery.
+This sets the tone and context for the visitors to your gallery.

 ii.
 Set Up the Gallery Section